-If you’ve had problems with your neighbour in the past and you no longer feel like you can talk to them face to face, then write to them instead.
+If you’ve had problems with your neighbour in the past and you no longer feel like you can talk to them face to face, you could write to them instead.

 Look at mediation

-If your approach is rejected, then you can contact local mediators.
-These can help both you and your neighbour come to an agreement in a timely and amicable manner.
+If your neighbour rejects your approach, you can contact local mediators.
+These can help you and your neighbour reach an agreement in a timely and amicable manner.

-The mediator will be someone impartial and they’ll be trained in dealing with disputes, acting as a referee.
+The mediator will be impartial and trained in dealing with disputes, acting as a referee.
 You can find someone local to help you here.

-If the neighbour’s a tenant and has already refused to co-operate when approached, then it may be time to contact their landlord.
-If it’s possible for you to find out who the landlord is, then they may be prepared to talk to their tenant about the issue.
+If the neighbour is also a tenant and has already refused to cooperate when approached, then it may be time to contact their landlord.
+If you can find out who the landlord is, they may be prepared to talk to their tenant about the issue.

-If you have reason to believe that discrimination’s an issue, then make sure that you inform the landlord.
-Private landlords can apply for possession on the grounds a tenant has been a nuisance or committed an offence, such as a racially motivated attack.
-If you think discrimination is involved, then you must ensure your landlord knows about this.
+If you have reason to believe that discrimination’s an issue, then make sure you inform the landlord.
+Private landlords can apply for possession on the grounds that a tenant has been a nuisance or committed an offence, such as a racially motivated attack.
+If you think discrimination is involved, then you must ensure that the landlord knows about this.

 If you believe you’re being racially discriminated against, you’ll need help from experienced advisors, such as your local Citizens Advice Bureau.

-If your complaint is damaging to health or is a nuisance (such as excessive noise), you can ask the local council for help.
+If your complaint damages your health or is a nuisance (such as excessive noise), you can ask the local council for help.
 These issues are known as ‘statutory nuisances’ and could include:

 - Noise (such as music or dogs)